 My STEM challenges contain student directions, photos of possible finished products, suggested materials, planning and reflection, and vocabulary worksheets.
 Additionally, for your convenience, I have added ways to modify the challenges, as well as the STEAM links and the Next Generation Science Standards covered.

-You can purchase them individually or get them in this money-saving A YEAR OF STEM Activities Bundle.
+You can purchase them individually or get them in my STEM teacher membership, Jewel’s School Gems Club.

 TRY FOR FREE